 - Calibration options should include choices for different color gamuts, color temperatures and gamma curves.
 At minimum there should be sRGB and Adobe RGB standards, color temperatures ranging from 5,000 to 7,500K and gamma presets from 1.8 to 2.4.
 Monitors used for TV or movie production should also support the BT.1886 gamma standard.

 - Flicker-free goes a long way if you’re spending eight hours or more in front of a computer screen.
 Many pro monitors today offer this.
-They won’t flicker at any brightness level, so even users particularly sensitive to flickering will be pleased.

 What bit-depth do I need?